SanyamGarg12/sg-cw-iiitd/readme.md

-This is the web portal for managing the mandatory Community Work done by the students of IIIT-Delhi, India
+This is the web portal for managing the mandatory Self Growth & Community Work done by the students of IIIT-Delhi, India

 # Setup
 1. sudo apt-get install python-dev  \